-Career and technical programs are available at Locklin Technical Center to 11th and 12th grade students enrolled in a Santa Rosa County high school.
+- A. Career and technical programs are available at Locklin Technical Center to 11th and 12th grade students enrolled in a Santa Rosa County high school.
 The student must be in good standing at their home school.
 Students may earn three (3) elective credits per year that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
 This training is provided at no cost to high school students.

-Career and technical programs at Locklin Technical Center may be available for dual enrollment.
+For CTE dual enrollment requirements, see Section 6.645 D. - B. Career and technical programs at Locklin Technical Center may be available for dual enrollment.
 Dual enrollment courses offered on the high school campus for students in grades 9 through 12 require a 3.0 unweighted GPA.
 Dual enrollment courses offered on Locklin Technical Center's campus require a 2.0 unweighted GPA.
 All students enrolling in a dual enrollment course are required to take the Test of Adult Basic Education (TABE) within the first 6 weeks of enrollment.
 Students may be exempt from this requirement if they meet other postsecondary readiness test scores as defined by the Florida Department of Education at www.fldoe.org.